NafiurSiddiqui/bloggy/README.md

 -   By default notification system is using `mail` and `database` for comment and relply.
 -   Add the neccessary `mail` variable for your mail server.
 -   Do run `sail artisan work:queue` to start the workers.
+-   `sitemap.xml` either run it through custom `sitemap:generate` or set schedule this task if not found built-in out-of-the-box.

 # Variables used for layouts (UI)